modular/modular/KGEN/docs/public/programming-manual.md

 allow the `DynamicVector` type to provide different APIs based on the different use-cases.
 There are many other cases that benefit from more advanced use cases.
-For example, the parallel processing library defines the `parallelForEachN` algorithm, which executes a closure N times in parallel, feeding in a value from the context.
+For example, the parallel processing library defines the `parallel` algorithm, which executes a closure N times in parallel, feeding in a value from the context.
 That value can be of any type:

 ```mojo